christinlee367/christinlee367.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/christinlee367/christinlee367.github.io/settings/pages).
+The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Data Structures project
 #### [Replit Runtime](https://replit.com/@ChristinaLee6/NovelShimmeringCompilers#main.py)
 #### [Github Code](https://github.com/christinlee367/christinlee367.github.io/blob/main/main.py)[Github Code](https://github.com/christinlee367/christinlee367.github.io/blob/main/test.py)